mainmatter/playbook/project-flow/full-service/README.md

 aspects and edge cases in an increment plan and estimate a rough timeline.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time though.
-Previously unknown challenges will likely be uncovered during execution and new learning will be made.
+Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
 We encourage clients to constantly question assumptions and priorities and ask for a change of plan anytime they feel suitable.
 It is possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with discovery or conception if new business objectives are identified.

 ## Execution